ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

    ..
 COMMENT: What does over or under forecast mean?

 * FSS values > 0.5 indicates a useful score.
-On a scale from 0 to 1 with 0 being no overlap between forecast and observation and 1 being a complete overlap.
+FSS values range from 0 to 1, where with 0 means that there is no overlap between the forecast and observation, and 1 means that the forecast and observation are the same (i.e., complete overlap).
-* FAR ranges from 0 to 1; a perfect forecast would have FAR = 0 with 1 indicating no skill in the forecast.
+* FAR ranges from 0 to 1; 0 indicates a perfect forecast, and 1 indicates no skill in the forecast.
-* CSI ranges from 0 to 1, with 1 being a perfect forecast and 0 representing no skill in the forecast.
+* CSI ranges from 0 to 1; 1 indicates a perfect forecast, and 0 represents no skill in the forecast.